How to Buy Rigid Foam Insulation (With R-Value Chart)

 As the top end of the rigid foam insulation R-value chart, polyisocyanurate materials have an R-value of R7.0 to R8.0.

-Although it’s more expensive, it provides the highest efficiency insulation for many situations.
+Although more expensive, it provides the highest efficiency insulation for many situations.
 It also uses reflective foil facing to help minimize heat transfer.

-Keep in mind, though, that ISO insulation isn’t recommended in sub-freezing temperatures and will lose effectiveness over time.
+Remember that ISO insulation isn’t recommended in sub-freezing temperatures and will lose effectiveness over time.

 Spray Foam vs Rigid Foam Insulation